There’s only one key behind producing great content, day after day…

 Pick the most relevant subreddit that has at least a few thousand subscribers.

-If you’ve never used Reddit before, check out my guide to marketing on Reddit, which will walk you through the basics of how the site works.
+If you’ve never used Reddit before, check out our guide to marketing on Reddit, which will walk you through the basics of how the site works.

 This will show you the most popular (upvoted) posts in the subreddit of all time.